UPPMAX/R-matlab-julia-HPC/docs/index.rst

 .. admonition:: Content

-   - This course aims to give a brief, but comprehensive introduction to using Python, Julia, R, and Matlab in an HPC environment.
+   - This course aims to give a brief, but comprehensive introduction to using R, Matlab, and Julia in an HPC environment.
    - You will learn how to
-      - start the **interpreters** of Python, Julia, R, and Matlab by the HPC module system
+      - start the **interpreters** of Julia, R, and Matlab by the HPC module system
       - find site **installed packages/libraries**
       - **install packages/libraries** yourself
       - use **virtual** environments